8 Nutrients You Shouldn’t Take in Pill Form

 Another reason to avoid the pill form of a vitamin or supplement is when you are taking ultra-high doses, Dr. Cooperman says.
 Many people take up to six fish-oil pill tablets a day; taking the nutrient as a liquid is wiser and easier than popping handfuls of large pills.
 (Bonus: many fish oil liquids are now formulated to be free of that seafood flavor and can seamlessly be added to smoothies and salads).
 Fiber falls into this category, says Dr. Cooperman.
 “It’s better to mix a powder into liquids than to take several large pills daily.”

 Liquid vitamins aren’t always the best solution, though.
 Some vitamins such as vitamin C and folic acid may be less stable in liquid form, and that could mean you’re getting less of the active ingredient, Dr. Cooperman says.
 Other liquids may require refrigeration, which would make them difficult to travel with.
-Check out the 12 vitamin mistakes you don’t realize you’re making.
+Now check out the vitamin mistakes you don’t realize you’re making.

 - Tod Cooperman, MD, president of ConsumerLab.com, an independent supplement testing organization in White Plains, New York